jdelacruz1223/jdelacruz1223/README.md

 * Time: 24 Hours
 * My team and I did a mini mock game jam with a 24 hour time limit to test our team's individual and cooperative skills.
 Within this time, we made a game entirely from scratch, from idea phase to a first, playable build.

-GameMaker's Toolkit Game Jam 2024: [Stacking Spells](https://github.com/jdelacruz1223/GMTK24) | A 2D book-holding and spellcasting platformer that favors speed and precision!
+GameMaker's Toolkit Game Jam 2024: [Stacking Spells](https://luqey.itch.io/gmtk-2024) | [Repo](https://github.com/jdelacruz1223/GMTK24) | A 2D book-holding and spellcasting platformer that favors speed and precision!
 * Role: Project Lead/Producer
 * Time: 4 days
 * I teamed up with friends and connections of varying experience levels and spent two months training and managing this team to learn game development and agile, new skills for our roles, and team dynamics, all in preparation for the GMTK.
-* Link above for our itch.io page and download!

-CSULB VGDA Fall 2024 Game Jam: [This Means Business](https://github.com/WAVForm/FriedScallions) | A 2.5D tycoon game about a small cafe doing its best to keep up with a bigger cafe across the street.
-Work in progress!
+CSULB VGDA Fall 2024 Game Jam: [This Means Business](https://frooh.itch.io/this-means-business) | [Repo](https://github.com/WAVForm/FriedScallions) | A 2.5D tycoon game about a small cafe doing its best to keep up with a bigger cafe across the street.
 * Role: Project Lead/Producer
 * Time: 11 Weeks
 * Formed another team of club members to make a game during the fall semester.

+Laguna College of Arts and Design Game Jam 2024: [4:53PM](https://paytonwillox.itch.io/453-pm) | [Repo](https://github.com/jdelacruz1223/LCAD-Jam) | A game about you trying to stay sane and alive during your drive home.
+* Role: Programmer
+* Time: 48 Hours
+* Took inspiration from the intense survival management chaos of Five Nights at Freddy's with a mundane-themed twist.

 <a href="https://www.github.com/jdelacruz1223" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/jdelacruz1223?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>